 The IRS may also convert your refund from a direct deposit to a paper check.
 This will delay your refund but it is simply a security measure.
 It protects the IRS from sending money to a bank account it does not believe is yours.

-Many state governments in 2018 and 2019 have also said that they will take longer to process tax returns because of new security measures.
+Many state governments have also said that they will take longer to process tax returns because of new security measures.
 A state government may also work on a different timeline than the IRS.
 For example, Alabama historically has not started issuing refunds until March 1.
 The IRS starts issuing refunds in February.

 If you are trying to track your state refund, read this article on where your state refund is.